danielperna84/hass-wh-triggers/README.md

 ## How it works

-Home Assistant provides [Webhook trigger](https://www.home-assistant.io/docs/automation/trigger/#webhook-trigger) to execute automations.
+Home Assistant provides [Webhook triggers](https://www.home-assistant.io/docs/automation/trigger/#webhook-trigger) to execute automations.
 These triggers can be fired from the internet without any authentication.
 By using a cryptic webbhook id it is pretty unlikely an attacker is able to execute the automation by guessing the webhook id.
-This tool leverages those triggers to execute automations _remotely_.
+This tool leverages those triggers to execute automations _remotely_ (it can run on any server in the web that supports Flask apps).
 Within a trigger you specify the used webhook URI, JSON-data that should be included as a payload, optionally the name of the user that fires the trigger, and also optionally a password that is required to fire the selected trigger.
 The latter serves to configure multiple triggers, but only allowing certain triggers to be fired if the secret is known to the user.
 Because of the nature of webhook triggers your Home Assistant installation has to be exposed to the internet.
 Or at least the webhook part of it.
 You can configure to disable certificate checks when calling the webhooks if you are using self-signed certificates for Home Assistant.
-WebAuthn (the token-part of the builtin security) does not work without certificates.
+FIDO2 / WebAuthn (the token-part of the built-in security) does not work without certificates.
 So however you deploy the app, make sure it can be accessed using an encrypted connection.

 ## Automation in Home Assistant